gettis-gh/gettis-gh/README.md

 ### 👨‍💻 About Me

-* 🙃 Still starting out — not much to show yet, but building every day.
+* 🚀 Just getting started — learning and building something new every day.
 * Looking to join teams and communities.
-* Hope to make friends I can code with.
+* Hoping to make friends to code and create with.

-* 🎨 Fullstack JS/TS developer with a creative-experimental mindset, strong in frontend and with a functional, handcrafted approach to backend.
+* 🎨 Fullstack JS/TS developer with a creative and experimental mindset, strong in frontend, and a functional, handmade approach to backend.

-> I'm just starting, but I'd rather make mistakes on my own path than succeed on yours.
+> I'm making my own path, learning with every step and enjoying the process.

 * 🔭 Currently working on:
   - **Getti's TicTac** – An experimental game inspired by TicTacToe. *(private project)*
-  - **Getti's JS Guide** – My own JavaScript course based on my experience. *(public project)* [Check the page](https://gettis-gh.github.io/gettis-js-guide/)
+  - **Getti's JS Guide** – My personal JavaScript course based on my experience. *(public project)* [Check the page](https://gettis-gh.github.io/gettis-js-guide/)
-  - **Getti's Language DevKit** – The DevKit of my own experimental programming language. *(public project)* [Check the repo](https://github.com/gettis-gh/GettisPLDK)
+  - **Getti's Language DevKit** – The DevKit for my own experimental programming language. *(public project)* [Check the repo](https://github.com/gettis-gh/GettisPLDK)
-  - **Stellar Panel** – An intuitive business managing tool. *(private project)*
+  - **Stellar Panel** – An easy-to-use business management tool. *(private project)*
-  - **Stellar Chat** – An experimental chat exploring new ways to communicate. *(public project) (inactive at the moment)*
+  - **Stellar Chat** – An experimental chat exploring new ways to communicate. *(public project)* (paused for now — planning to improve it soon)

-* What's Stellar?
-It's the more serious and professional part of my projects.
+* What’s Stellar?
+It’s the more serious and professional side of my projects.
-* 🌱 Currently learning: **WebSocket, Project Structure, CSS, Markdown, GitHub Pages**
+* 🌱 Currently learning: **WebSocket, project structure, CSS, Markdown, GitHub Pages**

 > I see programming as an art.